nikitavoloboev/data/docs/relationships/relationships.md

 I also share [my thoughts on finding romantic partners](seduction.md).
 One fun thing to do with your partner is to do a [fictional character test and guess who got who for a show](https://twitter.com/dan_abramov/status/1523104608973103104).

+[The grass is greener where you water it, but the soil has to be fertile](https://www.reddit.com/r/Divorce/comments/qsdymo/the_grass_is_greener_where_you_water_it/).
+Say and show love to people you love.
+Sometimes, you have to know when to let go and quit.

 ## Notes

 - [All Too Well](https://www.youtube.com/watch?v=tollGa3S0o8) clip/film is a nice overview of narcissistic relationship.